 Engaged in Daily, Interactive Distance Learning

-Allendale Columbia School teachers and staff prepared for the possibility of remote learning prior to deciding to close our campus and move to an online model.
-Our students, parents, and teachers were already utilizing two platforms: SeeSaw (for Lower School students) and Canvass (for Middle and Upper School students) so the transition from in-person classroom learning to distance learning was seamless.
+Even before the COVID-19 pandemic, Allendale Columbia School teachers and staff were prepared for the possibility of remote learning.
+Our students, parents, and teachers regularly utilize two online platforms: SeeSaw (for Lower School students) and Canvas (for Middle and Upper School students) so the transition from in-person classroom learning to distance learning is seamless.
 As part of our regular academic program, AC invests in technology for students in all grades, so they are comfortable with utilizing technology as a learning tool and understand the difference between “academic” screen time and “leisure” screen time.
-This technology along with innovative teaching, consistent communication, and collaborative partnerships with our AC parents allowed us to only miss one day of learning and develop a robust distance learning program where students have not only been able to continue the academic program, but strengthen their skills in the digital landscape.
+This technology along with innovative teaching, consistent communication, and collaborative partnerships with our AC parents allow us to develop a robust distance learning program where students are able to continue their academic programs, while strengthening their skills in the digital landscape.

 Providing Social/Emotional Support

-Student support – Our number one priority is the health and safety of our students, physically and mentally.
-Our faculty work closely with students in Zoom classroom settings, but also one-on-one to talk about, and work through, the challenges they’re facing and the emotions they’re experiencing.
-Our School Counselor, Kate Dunlavey, has been available for all students and their families, providing coping mechanisms, guidance and social/emotional support.
+Student support – Our number one priority has always been, and will continue to be, the health and safety of our students, physically and mentally.
+Our faculty work closely with students in Zoom classroom settings, and also one-on-one, to talk about, and work through, the challenges they’re facing and the emotions they’re experiencing.
+Our School Counselor, Kate Dunlavey, is also available for all students and their families to provide coping mechanisms, guidance and social/emotional support.

 Parent support – Continuing our strong partnerships with parents and guardians during this pandemic is essential for the success of our students.
 We are constantly engaging internal and external health professionals to provide the best guidance and advice to our families to help cope with the stressors we all sometimes experience.
 Here are some examples of resources we have provided so far:

 - Grade-specific Parent Support chats with Licensed Social Worker and AC School Counselor, Kate Dunlavey